maishsk/chromebook/README.md

 # chromebook

-This is a set of scripts I use to setup Crouton in my chromebook.
+This is a set of scripts I use to setup my chromebook.